 Fantasy Sports in Ohio

-Ohio legalized daily fantasy sports in 2017.
+Ohio legalized daily fantasy sports (DFS) in 2017.
 As a result, a handful of reputable sportsbooks have made their fantasy sports games available in Ohio.
-Currently, there are only three sites licensed by the state.
+Currently, there are only two sites licensed by the state:

 Legal vs. Illegal Online Sports Betting